 Buy vs make

-This wood project idea came about when I realized a need for bigger storage.
+The wood project ideas for beginners came about when I realized a need for bigger storage.
 The obvious choice would be to buy two bookshelves.
 When I went to the furniture shop, I realized that I can make two for the price of one.
 I also had earlier collected 2 pallets from a recent relocation and thought why not build one.
 It was the right choice because I built two and saved some money.

 I spent K157.20 to build this bookshelf – 110 cm (H) x 30 cm (W) x 140 cm (L).
 Such a sizable bookcase would, ideally, cost around K500.
 I saved more than K300.
 Additionally, I now have materials (nails, off-cut timbers), tools and knowledge and skills to make the next one better.